LoginRadius/engineering-portal/content/engineering/using-m2m-authorization-for-apis-and-apps/index.md

       --header 'X-LoginRadius-ApiKey: {apiKey}
     ```

-4. According to the scope or permission, the respective API(s) will work.
+4. The respective API(s) will work according to the scope or permission.

-> **Note:**  According to scope or permission, the management APIs will work.

 ## Implement M2M Authorization with Business APIs
 1. The client (partner, API, service, etc.) requests the access token using the following API: